-Rudolf Schwarzkogler (b.
-1940 - 1969, Vienna, Austria).
-Deeply influenced by pagan and Indian mysticism, contemporary philosophy and Russian Suprematism, he was a founding member of Viennese Actionism, together with Günter Brus, Otto Mühl, and Hermann Nitsch.
+Deeply influenced by pagan and Indian mysticism, contemporary philosophy and Russian Suprematism, Schwarzkogler was a founding member of Viennese Actionism, together with Günter Brus, Otto Mühl, and Hermann Nitsch.

-He performed his first actionist work in 1964 with Mühl and his first autonomous actionist work in 1965.
-These staged private performances ("aktions") in which he showed the amputated or self-harmed body covered in nets and bandages, were always closely documented by the camera and carefully staged.
-His 6th and final performance / action in 1966 marked the end of his performative career, though he continued to work on action concepts.
+He performed his first Actionist work in 1964 with Mühl and his first autonomous Actionist work in 1965.
+These staged private performances (“Aktions") in which he showed the amputated or self-harmed body covered in nets and bandages, were always closely documented by the camera and carefully staged.
+His sixth and final performance (Action) in 1966 marked the end of his performative career, though he continued to work on Action concepts.

-His diminishing mental and physical state over the following years culminated in his death in 1969 - falling from his apartment's window.
+His diminishing mental and physical state over the following years culminated in his death in 1969 - when he fell from his apartment's window.

-His work is included in the Tate, London; Metropolitan Museum of Art, New York City; and Sammlung Friedrichshof, Austria.
+His work is included in the collections of Tate, Metropolitan Museum of Art and Sammlung Friedrichshof, Austria.